7 best Rufus alternatives for Mac (Create bootable USB on macOS)

 ❌ Lacks advanced bootable drive creation options as a data recovery tool.

-Formerly just known as “Etcher,” balenaEtcher is an open-source utility like Rufus that lets users write image files and zipped folders to create live USB drives and SD cards.
+Formerly just known as "Etcher," balenaEtcher is an open-source utility like Rufus that lets users write image files and zipped folders to create bootable USBs or SD cards for OS installation or recovery.
 That means it can put operating systems or recovery tools onto these drives for easy installation or troubleshooting.
-An extra bonus is that balenaEtcher verifies that written data so you can avoid corruption, and it has plenty of versatility whether you want to set up a Raspberry Pi project or run a live environment.
+An extra bonus is that balenaEtcher verifies the data after writing to help prevent corruption and works well for Raspberry Pi or live environments.

 What I like: